jarun/buku/README.md

                            - update results when used with search
-                           - otherwise refresh all titles and desc -w, --write [editor|index] open editor to edit a fresh bookmark edit last bookmark, if index=-1 to specify index, EDITOR must be set -d, --delete [...]   remove bookmarks from DB accepts indices or a single range if no arguments:
+                           - otherwise refresh all titles and desc -w, --write [editor|index] edit and add a new bookmark in editor else, edit bookmark at index in EDITOR edit last bookmark, if index=-1 if no args, edit new bookmark in EDITOR -d, --delete [...]   remove bookmarks from DB accepts indices or a single range if no arguments: